BattletechModders/Abilifier/README.md

 `RemoveNonTreeAbilities` - bool, if true pilots will have abilities removed which are not present in the SGC ability tree.
 Really only useful if you change/deprecate an abilitydef ID, but can result in pilots losing unique abilities that are not in the ability tree.

 `IgnoreAbilities` - list<string> - list of abilitydef IDs which are ignored by above Add/Remove settings.

+Original readme for AbilityRealizer follows:

+### What It Currently Does

 * Keeps all pilots/pilot defs up-to-date with the current state of the ability tree (stored in SimGameConstants)